igorlev91/shop-backend-service/readme.md

-# 🛒 E-commerce Backend Service with Golang, gRPC, Supabase & Xendit
+# 🛒 E-commerce Backend Service with Golang, gRPC.

 This project is a backend system for an **E-commerce** platform built using **Golang** with gRPC architecture.

-In process
+In process.
+Todo: add Supabase & Xendit

 ## 🚀 Key Features